ruyawwj/3x-ui/README.md

 **3X-UI** — advanced, open-source web-based control panel designed for managing Xray-core server.
 It offers a user-friendly interface for configuring and monitoring various VPN and proxy protocols.

 > [!IMPORTANT]
-> This project is only for personal usage, please do not use it for illegal purposes, and please do not use it in a production environment.
+> This project is only for personal usage, please do not use it for illegal purposes, 和 please do not use it in a production environment.

 As an enhanced fork of the original X-UI project, 3X-UI provides improved stability, broader protocol support, and additional features.